kubos/kubos/docs/ecosystem/services/file.rst

 .. note::

     This timeout is currently hardcoded to two seconds.
-    It will be a configurable option in a future release.

 In order to support simultaneous client connections, whenever a message is received on the main UDP socket, a new socket is spawned in order to handle the rest